-15 Arts managers from across South Asia have been chosen as the Fellows for 2017-18.
-See below:
+15 Arts managers from across South Asia were chosen as the Fellows for 2017-18.

->

-> |Anuja Arvind Ghosalkar||Founder and Artistic Director, Drama Queen||Bangalore, India|
+|Anuja Arvind Ghosalkar||Founder and Artistic Director, Drama Queen||Bangalore, India|

 |Meera Krishnan||Senior Programme Coordinator, Prakriti Foundation||Chennai, India|